jacquelinegrimm/useful-scripts/README.md

 ## Scripts

+### convert_to_binary.ipynb

+`convert_to_binary.ipynb` is a short Jupyter notebook that creates a binary image by thresholding pixel values, displaying the image before and after conversion.

 ### num_name.py

 `num_name.py` is a Python script that can be used to rename files in a folder numerically.